1. Home

 Description

-Health Canada has authorized the use of PaxlovidTM in Canada.
-This is the first oral treatment specifically for COVID-19.
+Health Canada has authorized the use in Canada of the first oral treatment specifically against COVID-19, PaxlovidTM.
 It comes in tablet form.

 PaxlovidTM is intended to reduce the severity of COVID-19 symptoms in people at risk of developing serious complications from this infection.
-It is estimated to reduce the risk of hospitalization or death from COVID-19.
+The Institut national d'excellence en santé et en services sociaux (INESSS) considers PaxlovidTM to be effective in preventing hospitalizations and deaths attributable to COVID-19.

 PaxlovidTM treatment must be started within five days of the appearance of COVID-19 symptoms.
 It must be taken at the home of the person who has COVID-19 for five consecutive days.